Improve Your ChatGPT Prompts (GPT-5.5 Rules, June 2026)

-• You keep tweaking the same response without much improvement.
+• You keep tweaking the same response without real improvement.

-• You’re getting fluent-but-wrong output (generic, off-tone, or technically incorrect).
+• You get fluent-but-wrong output: generic, off-tone, or technically incorrect.

-• You can’t articulate why a “good” answer would be good — that’s the actual gap.
+• You can’t articulate why a “good” answer would be good.
+That blank is the actual problem.

-1. Audience: who is reading this output and what do they already know?
-“Explain to a CTO who already knows Kubernetes” gives radically different output from “Explain to a marketer.”
+1. Audience — who reads this, and what do they already know?
+“Explain to a CTO who already runs Kubernetes” produces radically different output from “Explain to a marketer.”
+Audience sets depth and vocabulary in one line.

-2. Format: bullets, table, short paragraph, JSON, headline + 3 sentences.
-The model defaults to flowing prose, which is almost never what you need.
+2. Format — bullets, table, short paragraph, JSON, headline plus three sentences.
+Left alone, GPT-5.5 defaults to plain prose (OpenAI now recommends prose as the model’s default for explanations), which is almost never the shape you need.

-3. Constraint: length cap, tone, vocabulary to avoid, what to NOT do.
-“Under 120 words” and “no marketing adjectives” are the two highest-leverage constraints.
+3. Constraint — length cap, tone, words to avoid, what NOT to do.
+“Under 120 words” and “no marketing adjectives” are the two highest-leverage constraints most people skip.

-4. Example: paste one paragraph of “good” output (yours or someone else’s).
-One real example beats two paragraphs of abstract instruction.
+4. Example — paste one paragraph of “good” output, yours or someone else’s.
+A single concrete sample beats two paragraphs of abstract style description every time.

 Before and after